Crop Insurance Overview

 Multiple Peril Crop Insurance (MPCI)- MPCI covers loss from all types of natural causes.

 - Must be purchased prior to planting

-- There are currently 15 private companies authorized to write MPCI policies under this Federal Crop Insurance Program authorized by the USDA Risk Management Agency.
+- There are currently 15 private companies authorized to write MPCI policies under this FCIP authorized by the USDA Risk Management Agency.

 - The federal government also subsidizes the farmer-paid premiums to reduce the cost to farmers.

-12 reasons why crop insurance is a valuable ag business tool:
+12 reasons why it is a valuable ag business tool:

 - Farmers receive individualized risk management solutions

-- Farmers can use crop insurance as collateral for loans
+- Farmers can use it as collateral for loans

 - Farmers are involved in, and take responsibility for, risk management choices

-- Farmers can use crop insurance to improve their pre-harvest marketing plans
+- Farmers can use it to improve their pre-harvest marketing plans

-- Farmers receive crop insurance indemnities in the timeliest way
+- Farmers receive indemnities in the timeliest way

 - Farmers do not receive unnecessarily excessive payments